balchua/boinkrs/README.md

 # Boink in Rust

-This is a port of Boink
+This is a port of Boink to Rust.

 ## Build requirements